Azure/blackbelt-aks-hackfest/labs/day2-labs/open-service-broker.md

 az --version
 ```

 * If the az cli is < 2.0.27 then update the cli.
-To update you can run "yum update azure-cli"
+To update you can run "yum update azure-cli -y"

 ```bash
 # Do this in Cloud Shell and ensure az --version is 2.0.27 or greater